-Zolpidem by itself poses many side effects to the users, even when taken as prescribed.
+Zolpidem, by itself, poses many side effects to the users, even when taken as prescribed.
 When mixing Ambien and alcohol, the risks are aggravated.
-In most cases, the mild and moderate side effects become more intense that may lead to severe or even lethal outcomes.
+In most cases, the mild and moderate side effects become more intense, leading to severe or even lethal outcomes.
 There is a high risk of overdose on Ambien, alcohol, or both substances, too.
 It may happen even when a normal dose of Ambien is taken.
-Such a reaction is explained by the Ambien-alcohol interaction.
+The Ambien-alcohol interaction explains such a reaction.

 According to the National Institute on Alcohol Abuse and Alcoholism, taking Ambien with alcohol will produce the following common side effects:

 - loss of coordination